 Let's talk about a softball program that's developed into a national power.
 If you have watched college softball over the past five years, or even just a little last season, you know this name.
 Oklahoma.
 They're good.
 Yes, really good.

-In the past half-decade, the Sooners have won two national championships and finished runner-up in 2019.
+Since 2016, the Sooners have won four national championships.
+They finished runner-up in 2019 and just won back-to-back titles in 2021 and 2022.
 In the one year during this span they weren't in the Women's College World Series final series, they still only lost five games that 2018 season.
 There must've been some phenoms that had something to do with all this recent success.

 We dug deep into the record books to pick this all-time lineup, and based the selections heavily on career statistics and Oklahoma all-time records, All-American honors, other awards and championships.